MaceEsina/Balls/README.md

 # Balls
-Competentum test task.
+######Competentum test task.

-Drag the ball and drop into the field.
+Drag the ball and drop it into the field.
 Enjoy the Brownian motion!
+You also can set speed and initial direction vector.